Skip to main content

 Impaired Driving in Michigan

-The “Drive Sober or Get Pulled Over” campaign is supported with federal traffic safety funds provided by the United States Department of Transportation and NHTSA and administered by the OHSP.
+The “Drive Sober or Get Pulled Over” enforcement campaign, administered by the OHSP, is supported with federal traffic safety funds provided by the United States Department of Transportation and the National Highway Traffic Safety Administration.
+L

 Police officers will be looking for cannabis impairment based on: 1.
 Driving behavior 2.
 Officer’s observations of the driver 3.
 How a driver performs on field sobriety tests